gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Features.md

 # Error Logging

 The SDK logs errors to the Gini Bank API when the default networking implementation is used (see the `Default networking` implementation in the [Integration](https://developer.gini.net/gini-mobile-ios/GiniCaptureSDK/integration.html).

+# Accessibility

+## The SDK conforms to the following accessibility features:

+• All UI elements have clear and concise descriptions, ensuring that users who rely on screenreaders are able to navigate the app with ease.

+• The UI works seamlessly even when the system text size is increased.

+• All elements have a minimum size of 44pt x 44pt, making it easy for users to interact with the app even if they have limited dexterity.

+• The SDK utilizes the OS font size settings, making it easy for users to adjust the font size according to their preferences.
+This ensures that all text is easily legible, regardless of a user's individual needs.

+• The app features an adequate contrast ratio, ensuring that all users can easily read and distinguish text from the background.

+### Warning

+When customizing the SDK’s UI you can override accessibility conformance by changing colors, images and injecting custom UI elements.
+We strongly advise you to make your customizations accessibility friendly.